jvta/AzureVM/README.md

 Other key parameters, even VM size and OS selection do have defaults supplied within the template that will produce a vaiable VM, however you should always review ALL parameters for relevance to your current build.
 All remaining parameters can be considered as optional.

 Parameters are named with prefixes according to input type required, e.g. str = string; int = integer; bool = Boolean; obj = object.
 Ensure input matches expected data types.
 Most parameters should be named descriptively such that it is apparent what they signify.
-E.g. **boolAvSetRequired** indicates whether to attach the VM to an AV Set, whereas **boolAvSetCreateNew** indicates whether to use a new or existing AV Set.
+E.g. **boolAddDataDisks** indicates whether to add data disks to the VM, whereas **boolAvSetCreateNew** indicates whether to create a new or reference an existing AV Set.
 Follow the parameter through calls from parent to child templates if unsure of function or format required.

 ### Image Selection

 The template supplies three default options for image selection, and a custom option.
 Firstly set **strOsPlatform** to either 'Windows' or 'Linux' to pass parameters specific to each platform, then set **strImage** as one of the following four options:
 * WindowsServer (Default.
-Currently pub=MicrosoftWindowsServer; offer=WindowsServer; sku=2016-Datacenter; version=latest)
+Currently pub=MicrosoftWindowsServer; offer=WindowsServer; sku=2019-Datacenter; version=latest)
 * Windows10     (Currently pub=MicrosoftWindowsDesktop; offer=Windows-10; sku=rs5-pro; version=latest)
-* Linux         (Currently pub=RedHat; offer=RHEL; sku=7.4; version=latest)
+* Linux         (Currently pub=RedHat; offer=RHEL; sku=7.5; version=latest)
 * Custom        (Provide required strPublisher, strOffer, strSku and strVersion separately)

 If your requirement does not match the default WindowsServer, Windows10 or Linux options provide the required Publisher, Offer, SKU and Version details to the following parameters: